Ahmetkazann/Data-mining-for-lanedetection/README.md

-# Data-mining-for-lanedetection
- When the code is executed, we should obtain 4 files:
+# When the code is executed, we should obtain 4 files:
  ## frames: Image frames for training the model
  ## labels: Locations of lanes in the images
  ## results: Lines drawn on the lanes in the images